 For retaining incrementals for longer periods of time, you have the option to increase the number of incrementals that we keep on our side.
 This can be modified in the Veeam Backup and Replication Console.
-Alternatively, you have the option to enable GFS on the Veeam client and enable Honeycomb archive storage on Probax Hive to retain long term restore points.
+Alternatively, you have the option to enable GFS on the Veeam client and enable Honeycomb Cold Storage on Probax Hive to retain long term restore points.

 To read more about Forever Forward Incremental, see these Veeam Knowledge Base articles:

 For technical support questions, please contact firstname.lastname@example.org

 For sales and product information, contact your Partner Manager.